Where former KU players are headed as undrafted free agents

 Kansas receiver Levi Wentz (left) and Jalon Daniels share a chat during Kansas Football's pro day on Wednesday, March 11, 2026, at the Anderson Football Complex in Lawrence.

-After a pair of Jayhawks were selected in the later rounds of the 2026 NFL Draft, plenty more hoped to sign deals as undrafted free agents in the hours that followed.
+After a pair of Jayhawks were selected in the later rounds of the 2026 NFL Draft, plenty more hoped to sign deals as undrafted free agents in the hours and days that followed.

-Three former Kansas players had their destinations revealed shortly after the conclusion of the draft: quarterback Jalon Daniels, kicker Laith Marjan and wide receiver Levi Wentz.
-All three signings were announced on the official KU football social media accounts.
+A handful of former Kansas players inked deals with teams in the wake of the draft: quarterback Jalon Daniels, defensive tackle Tommy Dunn Jr., kicker Laith Marjan, wide receiver Levi Wentz and defensive tackle D.J.
+Withers.
+All five signings were announced on the official KU football social media accounts.

 Daniels is headed to the Tampa Bay Buccaneers on a contract that according to NFL Network insider Tom Pelissero includes a $247,000 base salary guarantee and $25,000 signing bonus.
 The six-year Jayhawk from Lawndale, California, had appeared in several mock drafts, but no team took a chance on him in the 257 selections available; however, he’ll get a chance in Tampa after a solid final season at KU in which he threw for 2,531 yards with 22 touchdowns and seven interceptions and also ran for 404 yards and four touchdowns.